eduardsrcs/vim/devtalk.md

 #### :grep

 this is wrapper over system grep.
-So, greo must be installed in system.
+So, grep must be installed in system.

 ```
 :grep def *